 “In this case, we’re using another industry’s byproduct that contributes to our water recycling efforts.
-This is good for the environment as well as our bottom line,” says Jeffry Pancoast, Chemical Treatment Specialist.
+This is good for the environment as well as our bottom line,” says Jeffry Pancoast, Chemical Engineer.
 “We’re always looking for ways to improve the efficiency of our operations and be environmentally friendly at the same time.
 Using crushed walnut shells as a natural filter is helping us achieve that.”

 At Cenovus, efficient use of water is a big deal to us.
 That’s because we use a technology called steam-assisted gravity drainage (SAGD) where we heat water to make steam.
 We inject the steam into our reservoirs deep underground to soften the thick oil so it can be pumped to the surface.
 When the oil reaches our facilities, it comes mixed with condensed water from the steam, which we then separate out so it can be reused.
 At that point, there are still small amounts of oil left in the water.
 And that’s where the crushed walnut shells come in.